amilner42/open_book/README.md

 # openbook.health

+Stay fit with friends.
 It's your story.
-Get fit with your friends.
+And it's personal.

 ### Project Status